Games and Interactive IdeasBelow are a handful of popular games & interactive ideas

 PARTY PROPS COST: (See Party Props Page)

 There are many different “Party Props” available.
 Party Props are small props which you purchase for use at your event and your guests get to keep.
-You decide which props and how many you would like to include and we use these props to help enhance your event by incorporating the props in to the music.
-Some examples: We toss out 2 dozen gangster hats & cool sunglasses and your guests imitate Michael Jackson or The Blues Brothers.
-We give out 2 dozen blow up guitars while your guests all dance to Elvis Presley or Joan Jett.
+You decide which props and how many you would like to include and I use these props to help enhance your event by incorporating the props in to the music.
+Some examples: I toss out 2 dozen gangster hats & cool sunglasses and your guests imitate Michael Jackson or The Blues Brothers.
+I give out 2 dozen blow up guitars while your guests all dance to Elvis Presley or Joan Jett.
 The possibilities are endless.
 You can view the most popular Party Props by clicking here.
-Keep in mind that we do not sell the party props ourselves.
+Keep in mind that I do not sell the party props myself.
 You must order the party props from a supplier such as Rhode Island Novelty.

 BUTT CHARADES COST: FREE